hiepvo1806/cqrsEventSourcingRabbitMQ/README.md

 - restore nuget package.
 - update db with EF core migration
 - run the script in IntrastructureLayer/SetupScript for posgres and rabbitMQ
+- build then set startup project to both PresentationLayer and Consumer (this is the logging console application for getting RabbitMQ messages )